 Deviated Septum: Treatment Options

 However, septoplasty is more common and is done with either local or general anesthesia, after an endoscope examination of the nasal cavity.
-Such surgeries are done by an ENT specialist and has potential complications, so you should consider the pros and cons before committing to this procedure (although keep in mind that septoplasty is a relatively common procedure with a good success rate).
+Septoplasty is typically done by an ENT specialist and has potential complications, so you should consider the pros and cons before committing to this procedure (although keep in mind that septoplasty is a relatively common procedure with a good success rate).
 You may also consider dual septoplasty-turbinate reduction surgery, or septoplasty-rhinoplasty surgery.

 What Kind of Septum Surgery Results Can I Expect?